Aftab700/aftab700.github.io/README.md

 ### Security Researcher Intern

 > Quick Heal Technologies
-<nav>Pune,India</nav>
+<pa class="float-right">Pune,India</pa>
 > January 2023 - August 2023

 -   Developed proofs-of-concept (PoCs) for RDP and SMB brute force attacks
 -   Shadowed on malware cases to learn about the investigation process
 -   Developed a log collection tool for the support team using Python
 -   Validated indicators of compromise (IoCs) for physical samples from the CertIN and OTX samples, and made Python scripts to automate the IoC validation process

 <br />